atlascope/atlascope/README.md

 ### Initial Setup
 1. Run `docker-compose run --rm django ./manage.py migrate`
+2. Populate the database with sample data using `docker-compose run --rm django ./manage.py populate --password=[USERS_PASSWORD]`.
+If you do not specify a password, the default password for all created users will be "123".
-2. Run `docker-compose run --rm django ./manage.py createsuperuser` and follow the prompts to create your own user
+3. OR run `docker-compose run --rm django ./manage.py createsuperuser` and follow the prompts to create your own user

 ### Run Application